syastrov/twotonedecoder/README.md

 Decodes two-tone codes used for alerts in radio communications.
 Calculates and displays the frequencies of the two sequential tones.

-Cross-platform, free and open-source alternative to commercial software such as (ComTekk Two-tone Decoder)[http://comtekk.us/two-tone-decoder.htm].
+Cross-platform, free and open-source alternative to commercial software such as [ComTekk Two-tone Decoder](http://comtekk.us/two-tone-decoder.htm).

 How to run on Ubuntu:
 -----